RESEARCH STARTER

 History of Bluetooth

 Bluetooth’s origins can be traced to the frequency-hopping spread spectrum (FHSS) technique patented in 1942.
-FHSS was originally designed as a mechanism for controlling a torpedo through radio signal in a way that the frequency could not be jammed.
+FHSS was originally designed as a mechanism for controlling a torpedo through radio signals in a way that the frequency could not be jammed.
 The idea of a radio signal that consistently jumps between frequencies is essential to Bluetooth communications.

 In the early 1990s, several telecommunications companies, including Nokia, Ericsson, Intel, Toshiba, and IBM, wanted to develop a form of wireless communication between cellular phones and computer devices.
 However, they understood that for this form of communication to be commercially successful, it would have to work with devices running on all network providers.
 For this reason, the companies decided to form a special interest group (SIG) to further this development.
 The SIG was finalized in 1998, and the first Bluetooth technology was developed in 1999.